 If infections may be caused by many different types of bacteria or by bacteria that are not predictably susceptible to antibiotics, a laboratory is asked to identify the infecting bacteria from samples of blood, urine, or tissue taken from the person (see Diagnosis of Infectious Disease).
 The infecting bacteria are then tested for susceptibility to a variety of antibiotics.
 Results of these tests usually take a day or two and thus cannot guide the initial choice of antibiotic.
 In such cases, doctors typically start treatment with an antibiotic that is effective against the bacteria most likely to be causing the infection.
 When test results are back, doctors change the antibiotic if needed.

 Antibiotics that are effective in the laboratory do not necessarily work in an infected person.
 The effectiveness of the treatment depends on

 These factors may vary from person to person, depending on other drugs being taken, other disorders present, and the person’s age.

 In selecting an antibiotic, doctors also consider the following:

-Doctors also consider how hard it is for people to take antibiotics for the entire time prescribed—that is complete the full course of treatment.
-For example, people are less likely to complete treatment if the drug must be taken very often or only at specific times (such as before meals, during meals, or after meals).
+Doctors also consider how hard it may be for people to take antibiotics for the entire time prescribed and complete the full course of treatment.
+People may find it more difficult to complete treatment if the drug must be taken very often or only at specific times (such as before meals, during meals, or after meals).